 Badami – A Vibrant Town with a Glorious Past

 Badami is just another town in northern Karnataka, but with an exception.
 Here a glorious chapter in the history of India, Karnataka in particular, was written when Pulakeshi I, a vassal/feudal lord from nearby Aihole, established the Chalukya Empire about 1500 years ago.
-It flourished for 200 more years and became the precursor to other powerful empires, including the Vijayanagara Empire, that ruled the region for another eight hundred years.
+It flourished for 200 more years and became the precursor to the other powerful empires, including the Vijayanagara Empire, that ruled the region for another eight hundred years.

 When Pulakeshi I saw Badami, he fell in love with its beauty, and at the same time, he recognized its strategic importance because of its location.
 Badami offers a natural defense against enemy attacks because of the rugged sandstone hills around it.
 He moved his capital from Aihole to Badami and founded his dynasty by declaring his independence in 540 CE.
-His lineage became known as Badami Chalukyas or Early Chalukyas.
+His lineage became known as the Badami Chalukyas or Early Chalukyas.

 Badami remained as their capital until 753 CE when its last ruler Kirtivarman II was overthrown by the Rastrakutas, the feudatory of Badami Chalukyas.
-The Badami Chalukyas later split into Eastern and Western Chalukyas and ruled the region until 12th century.
+The Badami Chalukyas later split into the Eastern and Western Chalukyas and ruled the region until the 12th century.

 The Western Chalukyas eventually defeated the Rastrakutas and occupied Badami in the 10th century.
 They built a few new temples and enhanced the existing temples, especially the Jain temple in Cave – 4.
 Later, the Vijayanagara Empire gained control of Badami.
 However, Badami never regained its past glory.

 Tippu Sultan, the tiger of Mysore, also left his mark in Badami in the 18th century.
 Enamored by its beauty and the strategic location, he built forts around the existing ruins on the northern and southern sandstone hills.
-He built granaries and the treasury in the north fort and a watchtower in the south fort.
+He built granaries and the treasury in the north fort and a watch tower in the south fort.

 Chalukyas were benevolent rulers, and under their patronage of religions, arts, and the Kannada language flourished.
 They were responsible for building numerous temples in and around Badami, including the magnificent Badami cave temples.
-The dynasties that came after Chalukyas continued this trend and the temple building flourished.
-As a result, hundreds of beautiful temples, big and small and dedicated to a variety of gods, now dot the landscape of Karnataka and the surrounding regions.
+The dynasties that came after the Chalukyas continued this trend and the temple building flourished.
+As a result, hundreds of beautiful temples, big and small, and dedicated to a variety of gods, now dot the landscape of Karnataka and the surrounding regions.